-The Best Portable Bluetooth Speakers of 2021
+The Best Portable Bluetooth Speakers of 2022

 It’d be almost tongue-in-cheek to say that famed guitar amp aficionado Marshall “knows how to make a speaker,” but that’s also what the company is counting on with its lineup of portable Bluetooth speakers.

-The Marshall Stockwell II, which not only bears the classic “Marshall” logo right on its front grill, is designed to look like a little guitar amp.
+The Marshall Stockwell II not only boasts the “Marshall” logo right on its front grill, but it's also designed to look like a little guitar amp.
 The three physical knobs on top for volume, bass, and treble are heavily reminiscent of amplifier knobs (though, unfortunately, they don’t go to 11).
 The carrying strap leans into this bit of camp, too: it’s a short, faux-leather band that connects to either side of the amp—er, Bluetooth speaker—by way of classic guitar strap hooks, resplendent in gold finish.

 If all this musical paraphernalia is your bag, you’re going to love this thing.
 If not, you’ll still be glad to know that the amp-esque design details aren’t at all superficial.
 The Stockwell II is one of the sturdiest-feeling Bluetooth speakers we’ve ever handled: the front and back feature metal-lined speaker grills, while the rounded, rectangular body is made of the same super-durable material you’ll find on many guitar amps.